Martial arts lovers battle cancer, 1 round at a time

 “It becomes a mind-over-matter thing,” said Ryan Gerena, 22, of Shirley, an amateur MMA fighter.
 “It’s about staying focused, staying hard and continuing to go through it.”

-Benjamin Burchill, 34, of Selden, organized the event as part of Grapplers 80, a group created to bring together jiujitsu practitioners to raise money for charity.
-An Australian native, Burchill had been living in Brisbane, Australia with his wife, Melissa Burchill, and their two children Benjamin, now 6 years old, and Jack, now 5, in 2015 when Melissa was diagnosed with lymphoma, a cancer that affects the lymphatic system.
+Benjamin Birchall, 34, of Selden, organized the event as part of Grapplers 80, a group created to bring together jiujitsu practitioners to raise money for charity.
+An Australian native, Birchall had been living in Brisbane, Australia with his wife, Melissa Birchall, and their two children Benjamin, now 6 years old, and Jack, now 5, in 2015 when Melissa was diagnosed with lymphoma, a cancer that affects the lymphatic system.

-Jiujitsu, Burchill said, was something that helped him focus and clear his mind during that strenuous time.
+Jiujitsu, Birchall said, was something that helped him focus and clear his mind during that strenuous time.

 Through a mix of participation fees and donations, the Grapplers 80 group exceeded its $5,000 fundraising goal by generating $6,625 as of Saturday.

 “What’s emotional for me is that this isn’t something to raise money for me.
-This is all going towards the greater good,” said Melissa Burchill, who is now expecting the couple’s third child.
+This is all going towards the greater good,” said Melissa Birchall, 39, who is now expecting the couple’s third child.

 Matt Denzler, 39, of Stony Brook, said it was important for him to be a part of the Saturday fundraiser.
 Denzler’s friend, Anthony James, died of Hodgkin lymphoma years ago.